VS-CDR/Linux-Admin-Practice/README.md

-# Yandex-ITMO_Studcamp_Practice
+# Linux-Admin-Practice
-This repository contatins my solutions for practice tasks
+This repository contatins my solutions for practice tasks on Yandex-ITMO Studcamp